abridged/collabland-dev/docs/common-reference-docs/3-configuring-rules.md

 ]
 ```

+> For Gnosis Safe tokens, you have to specify the chain along with the token address in the `asset` field.
+For example, for BSC, the asset field will be `evm:56/gnosis:0xb0147F1a001c890C7040146D6704CeCf56F10F7F`.

+### TGR Schema for Non EVM based chains
-Other than EVM based chains, you can also have TGRs for other chains such as Solana and many others.

-Here are some examples of TGRs for Solana:
+Collab.Land also supports TGRs for non-EVM based chains such as Solana and others.
+Below are some examples of TGRs for Solana:

+#### NFTs

 ```json
 "rules": [